|

 and look blotchy.
 The fineness of the screen is called "Line Screen" and

-it's resolution described as Lines Per Inch (LPI).
+its resolution described as Lines Per Inch (LPI).
 Resolution when using

 black and white photograph reproduce properly it is standard convention that